‘Leave the building’: Texas walkout escalates voting battles

 AUSTIN, Texas (AP) — Midnight was coming fast.
-Any moment now, the Texas House of Representatives would sign off on one of the most restrictive voting laws in America.
+Any moment now, the Texas House of Representatives would sign off on one of the most restrictive new voting laws in America.

 It was 10:35 p.m.
 Suddenly, every Democrat still on the floor got a text message.